-Students who have taken this course in S2 2014 and passed the lab component may apply for exemption from the labs.
+Students who have taken this course in S2 2015 and passed the lab exam (scoring at least 50%) may apply for exemption from the labs.
 To do this they must complete and submit the Lab Exemption Form from the School for approval by the course convener by Week 3 at the latest.
-If approved, their score for the lab component from S2 2014 will be transferred to this session's score.
-All other students enrolled in this course for Semester 2, 2015 must take the labs.
+If approved, their score for the lab component from S2 2015 will be transferred to this session's score.
+All other students enrolled in this course for Semester 2, 2016 must take the labs.
 If, for medical reasons, you are unable to attend a lab (note that a valid medical certificate must be provided to the convener), you will need to apply for a catch-up lab during another lab time, as agreed by the convener.